Cyprus

 Notes

-1. With the exception of the social cohesion fund, the maximum amount of monthly earnings on which the contributions are paid is EUR 5,239 for 2024 (EUR 5,005 for 2023).
+1. With the exception of the social cohesion fund, the maximum amount of monthly earnings on which the contributions are paid is EUR 5,551 for 2025 (EUR 5,239 for 2024).
 This maximum is usually adjusted for inflation annually at the beginning of each calendar year.

 2. The rate of 8.8% applies for both the employer and the employee as of 1 January 2024 and for the next five years.
-Thereafter, the rate will increase every five years until it reaches 10.7% as of 1 January 2039.
+Thereafter, the rate will increase every five years until it reaches 10.3% to 10.7% (depending on the results of the actuarial studies to be performed) as of 1 January 2039.

 3. The employee must also contribute at the same rate as the employer to the social insurance fund and the GHS fund at 8.8% and 2.65%, respectively (see 4 below), but not to the other funds.
 It is the employer’s responsibility to withhold this contribution upon payment of employee’s earnings.